spotDL/spotify-downloader/README.md

 #### Download playlists

 - You can copy the Spotify URL of the playlist and pass it in `--playlist` option.
+Note: This method will not work with playlists set to private only or with collaborative playlists (since they cannot be set be publicly visible).

 For example